DavidPickles/jottings-code/book-list-prepub/README.md

-# THIS IS NOW REDUNDANT.
-BOOKS LIST IS IN [books.yml](https://github.com/DavidPickles/jottings/blob/master/books.yml)
+THIS IS NOW REDUNDANT use ../booklist-pub2 instead

+However there is probably some code here that could be re-used in various maintenance and unfuck scenarios

 ## Actions